 The strongest fused sight glasses are made from duplex stainless steel and borosilicate glass; this combination creates the highest compression.

-Temperature will determine glass type and more commonly the gasket material.
+The temperature will determine the glass type and more commonly the gasket material.

 Carbon steel and stainless steel are the two most common metals used.
 Stainless steel offers better corrosion resistance and is standard in pharmaceutical applications.